openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - `enabled` (boolean)

-  Setting this value to `false` also disables all projects and users owned by the domain, and therefore implies the same effects of disabling all of those entities individually.
+  Setting this attribute to `false` prevents users from authorizing against this domain or any projects owned by this domain, and prevents users owned by this domain from authenticating or receiving any other authorization.
+  Additionally, all pre-existing tokens applicable to the above entities are immediately invalidated.
+Re-enabling a domain does not re-enable pre-existing tokens.

 Example entity: